BlockchainCommons/GordianWallet-iOS/README.md

 ##### Single-sig

-For single-sig it is straightforward, we completely rely on your node to handle it a it created the wallet with `avoid_reuse` set to true and has the actual key in its keypool we can do that.
+For single-sig it is straightforward, we completely rely on your node to handle it as we created the wallet with `avoid_reuse` set to true and the nodes wallet holds the derived keys in its keypool.

 It is simply a matter of `bitcoin-cli getnewaddress` with an argument of either `legacy`, `bech32` or `p2sh-segwit` depending on your wallets derivation scheme.
 It is worth noting your node is capable of producing any address type for the public keys you imported into it.
 However from *FN2* point of view we specifiy a specific wallet derivation scheme so the user knows exactly what they are dealing with.